 - Students self-deposit their theses.
 A guide, workshops and direct assistance are also offered through the library.

 - General publications by Caltech faculty, staff and students that are of interest to the campus community as a whole.
-These include regularly published titles such as the Caltech Catalog or the Tech.
+These include regularly published titles such as the Caltech Catalog (course catalog), the California Tech (student newspaper) and the Big T (yearbook).
 The repository is updated continuously as departments and library staff add both recently published and digitized older documents.

 - If you are a member of the Caltech community and would like to have your documents added to this repository, please contact the library.